Purdue vs. Xavier College Basketball Predictions & Picks - November 13

 Purdue Performance Insights

-- On the glass, the Boilermakers were 11th-best in the nation in rebounds (36.2 per game) last year.
-They were best in rebounds allowed (24.5 per game).
+- Last year, the Boilermakers were 11th-best in the nation in rebounds (36.2 per game) and best in rebounds allowed (24.5).

-- Purdue was 29th in college basketball in assists (15.5 per game) last season.

-- The Boilermakers made 6.8 3-pointers per game and shot 32.2% from beyond the arc last season, ranking 237th and 283rd, respectively, in the nation.
+- With 15.5 assists per game last year, Purdue was 29th in the country.

-- The Boilermakers took 38.4% percent of their shots from behind the 3-point line last season, and 61.6% percent from inside it.
-In terms of makes, 27% of the Boilermakers' baskets were 3-pointers, and 73% were 2-pointers.
+- The Boilermakers took 61.6% of their shots from inside the arc, and 38.4% from beyond it last year.
+In terms of makes, 73% of the Boilermakers' buckets were 2-pointers, and 27% were 3-pointers.

+- Xavier was lifted by its offense last year, as it ranked 10th-best in the country by scoring 80.9 points per game.
+It ranked 292nd in college basketball in points allowed (74.1 per contest).

+- Last season the Musketeers grabbed 34.8 boards per game (35th-ranked in college basketball) and gave up 29.3 rebounds per contest (65th-ranked).

 Rep your team with officially licensed college basketball gear!
 Head to Fanatics to find jerseys, shirts, and much more.